folktexts package

 Interface for question-answering with LLMs.

-• Create different types of questions (direct numeric, multiple-choice).
+• Create different types of questions (direct numeric, multiple-choice, chain-of-thought).

 • Encode questions and decode model outputs.